jdpaul123/Desserts/README.md

 <br>
 Hi,
 <br><br>
-  &emsp; I'm excited to submit and share my take home project for the Fetch iOS Software Engineer position.
+  &emsp; I'm excited to submit and share my iOS Coding Challenge project for the Fetch iOS Software Engineer position.
 I have had a great time considering the architecture, testability, and UI of this app as I planned and built it.
 If you have any questions about my thought process, code, or design please do not hesitate to contact me.
 Thank you for this opportunity!
 <br><br>
 Best,
 <br>